From the dish, to sound. TasteTune creates music inspired by flavor.

 The origins of this dish are believed to be connected to the culinary traditions of the Sephardic Jews who resided on the Iberian Peninsula in Spain.

-For example, in Judaism, there is a special day called the Sabbath (Shabbat) observed once a week for rest and prayer.
+For example, in Judaism, there is a special day called the Sabbath (Shabbat) that is set aside once a week for rest and_ prayer.

 On this day, Jews avoid “labor” such as work or using fire, spending time with family and engaging in worship.